Catherine Clinton, Ph.D.

 Bio

-SPRING 2024 Office Hours: Mondays from 2:00PM-4:00PM, or contact by email for an appointment: Catherine.Clinton@utsa.edu
+Fall 2024 Office Hours: Tuesdays from 3pm - 5pm, or Contact by email for an appointment: Catherine.Clinton@utsa.edu

 Professor Clinton is a pioneering historian of American women, the American South and the Civil War.
 In 2020 she won the UTSA President’s Achievement Award in Research.